hindutva/hindutva.github.io/main/self-cultivation/ritual/unusual.md

     - "while true āvesa is full-fledged entering of a deity or force into another individual, thus altering his individuality completely, bhāvāvesa is a more specific experience, where the self-identity of the subject is not necessarily threatened." \[[IF16](http://indiafacts.org/brief-study-possession-hinduism-ii-spiritual-context/)\]
 - Christian version [FB16](https://archive.org/stream/apastamba/EkagniKandam#page/n13/mode/2up).

+## Drama
+### Prohibitions and support
+- ""kAvyAlApanshca varjayet" is often quoted by AlankArikas.
+They go into the defensive to prove that kAvya is not adhArmika.
+What Abhinvagupta quotes however from Manu is "kAmajo daSamo gaNaH" as being varjaneeya.
+In this group, he includes tauryatrikam as varjanIya.
+Tauryatrika includes nrtyageetavaadyam (tauryatrikam nRtyagItavAdyam nATyamidam trayam, Amarakosa)."
+(The smR^itikAra is only forbidding it for the king.)
+  - "Abhinavagupta says "etena kāmajo daśako gaṇaḥ (manu.
+7-47) iti varjanīyatvena nāṭyasyānupādeyateti yatkecidāśaśaṅkire tadayuktīkṛtam".
+Natya brings kavya within its scope.
+Also, yājñavalkyasmṛtipurāṇādau cāsya praśaṃsā-bhūyastvaśravaṇāt (Abhinavagupta)"